 Configuring Google Voice

 IMPORTANT: Be sure to enable the Google Chat option as one of your phone destinations in Settings, Voice Setting, Phones.
 That’s the destination we need for The Incredible PBX to work its magic!
 Otherwise, all inbound and outbound calls will fail.
-Good News!
-You’re in luck.
-Google has apparently had a change of heart on discontinuing Google Chat support so it’s enabled by default in all new Google Voice accounts.
-Once you’ve created a Gmail and Google Voice account, go to Google Voice Settings.
+If you don’t see this option, you may need to call up Gmail and enable Google Chat there first.
+Then go back to the Google Voice Settings.